interdiscipline/lockup/README.md

 _“…what's the codeword?”_

-(currently used in production with Rails 3.X and nonimally tested—seems to work—in Rails 4)
+(currently used in production with Rails 3.X and Rails 4)

 ## Installation